 All students benefit from a well-stocked library, giving access to e-books and online journals as well as books, and a high bandwidth internet gateway.
 The School and its research groups hold a series of regular seminars presented by staff as well as by visiting speakers and our students are welcome to attend.

-Our taught postgraduate students enjoy a high level of access to academic staff and have their own dedicated laboratory and study room.
+Our taught postgraduate students enjoy a high level of access to academic staff.
 Students whose course includes an industrial placement are supported by a dedicated team which helps them gain a suitable position and provides support throughout the placement.

 Dynamic publishing culture